zuiko21/minimOS/hard/acapulco.md

 Thus, the Firmware MUST do that as soon as possible, and make certain that **no RAM is accessed until its _tristate_ configuration**, in order to avoid *bus contention*.
-The hardware will make sure that the CPU-side '245s are enabled when `Phi2` is high AND `A15` is low, so ROM accesses during the first cycles will not cause bus contention.
+The hardware will make sure that the CPU-side '245s are enabled when `Phi2` is high AND `A15` is low, so ROM or I/O accesses during the very first cycles will not cause any problems.

 Special consideration needs the 6116 **Colour RAM**.
 Wired (mostly) in parallel with the regular 62256 RAM, it is *write-only* for the CPU (it will read from the